 - The long-term impact on the successful completion of a degree

 - The impact of the request on the professor, supervisor and/or department

 The need for ongoing supportive measures will be assessed based on whether the need for support is linked to the sexual misconduct or discrimination incident and whether the request is reasonable.

 Referral to Other Resources

-Information about other resources is located at Sexual Misconduct Resources.
+Information about other resources is located in the Sexual Misconduct Resource Guide.